-When a snapshot policy is edited or deleted, files, directories, or tables that were removed from the policy may leave "orphaned" snapshots behind that are not deleted automatically because they are no longer associated with a current snapshot policy.
-Cloudera Manager never selects these snapshots for automatic deletion because selection for deletion only occurs when the policy creates a new snapshot containing those files, directories, or tables.
+When you edit or delete a snapshot policy, the snapshots for the files, directories, or tables that were removed from the snapshot policy are retained.
+These are known as orphaned snapshots.
+These snapshots are not deleted automatically because they are no longer associated with a snapshot policy.